 After Postfix is restarted, you can conduct a quick test by sending an email to a working email address, as shown in the following example.
 (For instructions, see the test section in Install Postfix.)

 mail email@example.com Subject: test test .
 Cc:

-You should receive an email from the correct user and the correct domain - check the headers to see if they are correct.
+You should receive an email from the correct user and the correct domain.
+Check the headers to verify that they are correct.

 © 2015 Rackspace US, Inc.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License